firehydrant/design-system/README.md

 </ThemeProvider>;
 ```

-For a list of all components & properties, refer to [Storybook ↗️][storybook]
+For a list of all components & properties, refer to [Storybook][storybook] ↗️

 [![Storybook](https://raw.githubusercontent.com/storybooks/brand/master/badge/badge-storybook.svg)][storybook]